Gitanjali Express

-The 12859 / 12860 Gitanjali Express is a daily train running between two metro cities, Kolkata, (Howrah Junction) in West Bengal and Mumbai, (Chhatrapati Shivaji Maharaj Terminus) in Maharashtra connecting the East with the West.
-Numbered 12859/60 this train belongs to the Superfast category.
+The 12859 / 12860 Gitanjali Express is a Daily Superfast Express train of Indian Railways running between Two Major Metro Cities Kolkata, (Howrah Junction) in West Bengal and Mumbai, (Chhatrapati Shivaji Maharaj Terminus) in Maharashtra connecting the East with the West.
+Numbered 12859/60 this train belongs to the Superfast Express category.
 This train takes 30½ hrs to cover the distance of 1968 km between Mumbai and Howrah while the return takes 31 hrs 15 mins.
 This is first train which depart behind pure AC Loco from Mumbai CSMT after conversion of Mumbai CSMT to Thane from DC to AC.
 It has the top most priority in Howrah Mumbai route.

 Relevance

 Rabindranath Tagore, a famous poet of India, wrote the book Gitanjali.
 Since this train, too, starts from Bengal this train has the same name.
-This is the first Classless train in India introduced by Ex Railway Minister Prof. Madhu Dandvate on 26 December 1977.
+This is the first Classless train in India, introduced by Ex Railway Minister Prof. Madhu Dandvate on 26 December 1977.

-Train Schedule
+Train schedule

-From Chhatrapati Shivaji Maharaj Terminus to Howrah - 12859.
+From Chhatrapati Shivaji Maharaj Terminus to Howrah — 12859.
 The train starts from Chhatrapati Shivaji Maharaj Terminus everyday.

 Note : Train stops at Kasara & Igatpuri Railway Station only for Bankers Loco attachment & removal at the back of the Train.
 There is no Commercial halt at these Stations.

-From Howrah to Chhatrapati Shivaji Maharaj Terminus - 12860.
+From Howrah to Chhatrapati Shivaji Maharaj Terminus — 12860.
 The train starts from Howrah everyday.